sandhya-17/dcos-cassandra-service/README.md

 </table>

 ### Task Configuration
 The task configuration object allows you to modify the resources associated with management operations.
-Again, These properties should not be modified unless you are trying to install a small cluster in a resource constrained environment.
+These properties should not be modified unless you are trying to install a small cluster in a resource-constrained environment.
 Example executor configuration:
 ```
 {